 Oct.
 1, 2015, is the compliance deadline for ICD-10 implementation.
 ACP strongly urges practices to continue work toward implementation by October 1, 2015.
-One of the most critical ways to prepare is through claims testing.
+Claims testing is one of the most critical ways by which practices can prepare.
 End-to-end testing allows practices to submit test claims and receive a remittance advice back from the payer(s).
 Ideally, all practices should conduct end-to-end testing with all payers well before the deadline.
 Front-end testing (where practices can send test claims and receive a simple acknowledgment of receipt back) is available with CMS at any time until the compliance date.
 End-to-end testing weeks will occur in January, April, and June.
 All testing should be scheduled through your MAC.

 In an effort to help member practices transition as smoothly as possible, ACP partnered with ICD-10 content developers to make the following resources available at discounted rates for ACP members:

-AHIMA’s Clinical Documentation Training – This interactive, online, and self-paced training addresses the documentation needed by clinicians to support ICD 10 CM/PCS coding specificity.
+AHIMA’s Clinical Documentation Training: Discounted prices for ACP members.
+This interactive, online, and self-paced training addresses the documentation needed by clinicians to support ICD-10 CM/PCS coding specificity.
 Written by physicians, coding and documentation improvement (CDI) specialists, and medical coding experts, this web-based program provides relevant and targeted clinical documentation training and support for physicians, clinicians, and physician practices.
-These bite-sized (3-5 minutes) interactive training modules based on specific diagnoses include codes, case studies, and quizzes to enhance recall.
-CME is available.
+Order AHIMA’s Clinical Documentation Training.

 Road to 10: CMS has released this free online implementation tool to help small medical practices jumpstart their ICD-10 transition, including specialty-specific codes and a customizable action plan for your practice.